mattburnett-repo/authSandbox/README.md

 # Auth Sandbox
 This is an isolated environment to facilitate experimentation with / further learning about authentication and authorization tech.
 The idea is to sort out a workflow / familiar practice for using this tech, in order speed up future development efforts.

 It is a simple Node / Express server that renders UI from PUG files.
-There is nothing fancy to look at, and this is on purpose.
+There is nothing fancy to look at; this is on purpose.

+The code handles logging in.
+Once a user has registered / logged in, the code presents a endpoint called 'app-surface'. 'app-surface' is intended to be the entry / starting point of your application's code.

 Users can register a new account.

 Users can log in in two different ways:
 * Basic Authentication (username / password)
-* OAuth
+* OAuth2
   * Google
   * GitHub